 Timing Your Income

 A sharp witted reader asked me why I just didn't go to work on digital publishing full time.
-Here are some points for careful reading and critical thinking.
-Those will serve you well as you dig into the gig economy.
-Being skeptical is a wise choice.

 And for others, unemployment represents a unique "hall pass" to experiment with more ambitious opportunities.
 Perhaps you have a creative side that you would like to develop a bit.
 Or maybe you want to take a shot at building a larger service or e-commerce business.
 Since the typical job search doesn't usually take more than 20 hours per week, that leaves 20 - 40 hours free to invest in the opportunity of your choice.
 Heck, it will probably make you more employable than updating your knowledge of the current daytime television series or the latest video games.
 That being said, approach these as longer term investments - be ready to wait a while for the cash to come it.
 They are, however, some of the highest earning opportunities on the site.